 UTFA’s bargaining accomplishments over the years have meant the faculty and librarians of the University of Toronto are the highest paid in Canada – a considerable accomplishment.
 The MoA also lists several academic policies that can only be changed with the mutual agreement of both UTFA and the Administration.
 But it remains the case that the members of UTFA have fewer rights for determining their working conditions than the members of the large majority of faculty associations across Canada.
 The vast majority of university academic staff have chosen to organize themselves into certified bargaining units, with the result that they have assumed the legal right to negotiate all the terms and conditions of their work.
 Faculty and librarians at U of T have not chosen that option to date.

 UTFA’s colourful history is inseparable from the larger history of the University of Toronto.
-The story is engagingly told by historian Bill Nelson – a former president of UTFA – in his book The Search for Faculty Power: the history of the University of Toronto Faculty Association 1942-1992 (updated 2006).
+The story is engagingly told by historian Bill Nelson – a former president of UTFA – in his book The Search for Faculty Power: The History of the University of Toronto Faculty Association 1942-1992.
 We encourage all faculty, librarians, new members and retirees to read this excellent account of struggles and achievements.

 Professor Nelson has generously agreed to allow UTFA to make his book available online.
 A PDF may be downloaded below.